 Noto is probably the most complete the towns and its crumbling Baroque palaces, churches and houses built in golden stone with fantastical facades and balconies make it a gorgeous place to wander.
 Follow the Corso Vittorio Emanuele from the imposing gateway of Porta Reale (close to the park and the bus stop) along past the Chiesa di San Francesco to the town’s central piazza to see the grand Duomo.
 Turn up Palazzo Nicolaci to see some of the fanciest balconies in town where chubby mythical beasts and cherubs stare down at passersby.

-Best beaches in eastern Sicily
+7. The best beaches in eastern Sicily

 The eastern part of Sicily is a pale coastline, broken up here and there by gulfs and promontories.
 At there are great black rocks that the Cyclops supposedly threw out of Mt Etna in his rage and pain at being blinded by Odysseus.